Russia–Ukraine relations in the Eurovision Song Contest: On-stage statements

 During the broadcast of the final, after Kalush Orchestra had finished their performance, the group's frontman Oleh Psiuk shouted onstage: "I ask all of you, please help Ukraine, Mariupol.
 Help Azovstal, right now!"
 The contest's rules precludes promoting political statements and messages, and several commentators noted that Psiuk's statement could be in breach of the rules.
 However, the EBU deemed the statement to be "humanitarian rather than political in nature”.
 The German and Icelandic representatives, Malik Harris and Systur respectively, also showed support for Ukraine onstage after finishing their performances.

-Ukraine later went on to win the contest, with its 439 points received from the televote in the final the most televoting points received in the contest's history to date.
+These acts later displayed Ukrainian flags during the recap of the final and semi-finals, as did Lithuanian entrant Monika Liu and Georgian entrants Circus Mircus.
+Ukraine went on to win the contest, receiving a record 439 points from the public televote.

 2023 contest

-Host country selection

 Following Ukraine's win in 2022, in accordance with Eurovision tradition, the EBU initially gave Ukraine the opportunity to organise the Eurovision Song Contest 2023.
 However, in light of the Russian invasion, speculation was raised that the country would not be capable of hosting the event.
 Due to this, several countries expressed interest in hosting in the event that Ukraine could not, including Belgium, Italy, the Netherlands, Poland, Spain (which later withdrew its interest), Sweden, and the United Kingdom.

-On 16 May 2022, Mykola Chernotytskyi, chairman of the Ukrainian broadcaster UA:PBC, stated that they wish to host the contest in a peaceful Ukraine and hoped that the country would be able to guarantee the safety of all participants and their delegations during the event.
+On 16 May 2022, Mykola Chernotytskyi, chairman of the Ukrainian broadcaster UA:PBC, stated that it wished to host the contest in a peaceful Ukraine and hoped that the country would be able to guarantee the safety of all participants and their delegations during the event.
 Chernotytskyi stated on 20 May that the broadcaster would begin discussions with the EBU regarding the hosting of the contest.

 Numerous Ukrainian politicians advocated for the contest to take place in Ukraine.
 Ukrainian president Volodymyr Zelenskyy stated that he hoped for the contest to one day take place in Mariupol.
 Mykola Povoroznyk, the first deputy head of the Kyiv City State Administration, stated on 26 May 2022 that Kyiv would be ready to host the contest if asked.
 Ukrainian minister of culture Oleksandr Tkachenko stated on 3 June his intention to discuss conditional changes with the EBU in order to allow the contest to be held in the country.
-Taras Melnychuk, representative of the Ukrainian government for the Verkhovna Rada, stated on 10 June that a committee was formed to aid the organisation of the contest.
+Taras Melnychuk, representative of the Ukrainian government for the Verkhovna Rada, stated on 10 June that a committee was formed to aid the organisation of the event.